 University has not met its obligations under the Freedom of Information

-it will be forwarded to the Head of Assurance Services who will be
+will be forwarded to the Head of Compliance and Risk who will be

 responsible for overseeing the review.

 If you remain dissatisfied following the outcome of your complaint, you

 have the right to apply directly to the Information Commissioner for

 consideration.
 The Information Commissioner can be contacted at the

 following address: Information Commissioner's Office, Wycliffe House,